silverstripe/developer-docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 Database content in Silverstripe CMS can be "staged" before its publication, as well as track all changes through the lifetime of a database record.

+Versioning in Silverstripe CMS is handled through the [`Versioned`](api:SilverStripe\Versioned\Versioned) extension class.
+As an [`DataExtension`](api:SilverStripe/ORM/DataExtension) it is possible to be applied to any [`DataObject`](api:SilverStripe\ORM\DataObject) subclass.
+The extension class will automatically update read and write operations performed via the ORM because it implements the [`augmentSQL()`](api:SilverStripe/ORM/DataExtension::augmentSql()) extension hook method.

-It is most commonly applied to pages in the CMS (the `SiteTree` class).
+The `Versioned` extension is applied to pages in the CMS (the [`SiteTree`](api:SilverStripe\CMS\Model\SiteTree) class) - along with some other core `DataObject` models such as files - by default.
 Draft content edited in the CMS can be different from published content shown to your website visitors.

-Versioning in Silverstripe CMS is handled through the [Versioned](api:SilverStripe\Versioned\Versioned) class.
-As a [DataExtension](api:SilverStripe\ORM\DataExtension) it is possible to be applied to any [DataObject](api:SilverStripe\ORM\DataObject) subclass.
-The extension class will automatically update read and write operations done via the ORM via the `augmentSQL` database hook.

 [notice]
 There are two complementary modules that improve content editor experience around "owned" nested objects (e.g. elemental blocks).